Recognized as one of Canada's Top 100 Employers

 By Richard Yerema and Kristina Leung, Mediacorp Canada Inc. staff editors (Nov 6, 2017)

 - K+S Potash Canada supports employees who are new mothers or adoptive parents with maternity and parental leave top-up payments of 100% of salary for up to 8 weeks -- and also offers the option to extend their leave into an unpaid leave of absence

-K+S Potash Canada employees have a pioneer spirit
+K+S Potash Canada mines innovation and a pioneering spirit